Self-hosted deployment

 LocalStackNo S3 archivalLocal filesystem archives

-The minimum viable deployment is PostgreSQL only.
+The minimum viable deployment requires PostgreSQL only.
 Start with:

 make infra-core # Postgres + Redis